cozees/cook/spec/language.md

 [1, 2, 3]               // array
 {1: 2, 3: 'text'}       // map or dictionary
-['*.txt']               // glob pattern. result an array of file path {'*.txt'}               // similar to array but out map with key as folder and value is array of it child
+['*.txt']               // glob pattern. result an array of file path
 ```

 # Declare Variable Syntax